Living Life With NO REGRETS!

 I’ve been examining my heart lately over this.
 I mean, c’mon – NO regrets??
 NONE?
 Perhaps I’m just not thinking hard enough.
 Maybe I should dig deeper.

 Do those whom I love know that I love them?
 Well yeah, I’m very vocal to my family & friends about my feelings for them.
-I try to make sure those things that count – my relationships – are placed in high priority before other things in my life.
+I try to make sure those things that matter most – my relationships – are placed in high priority before other things in my life.

 Although she lived in another state I made every effort to visit her often.
 I sat down with her and told her often how much she had influenced my life.
 How much I’d learned from her & how deeply I loved her.

-Even as dementia began taking her memories, I wrote it all down and hung those heart-felt thoughts on her walls.
+Even as dementia began taking her memories, I wrote it all down and hung those heart-felt messages on her walls.

 They were there for her every day so she would see and remember.
 I reminded her often that she was loved.

 When she passed I knew in my heart that I’d left nothing unsaid.
 She knew how I felt.
+She knew she was loved.
 There were no regrets.

-Although I’d absolutely loved working there for over 20 years, that last year took a negative turn in staff & corporate-ladder-climbing greed.
+Although I’d absolutely loved working there for over 20 years, that last year I worked there took a negative turn in staff & corporate-ladder-climbing greed.
+I was now miserable.
+That stress was taking its toll on my health.
+What to do?

 No longer fulfilled I longed for a different path, to make a change.
 Those feelings (and RancherMan’s staunch support) prompted me to make that leap of faith & change professions.

-I left corporate employment there over ten years ago and began walking down the Homesteading path.
+I left corporate employment there over fifteen years ago and began walking down the Homesteading path.
 Now I live & work right here in a place that speaks to my heart.

 What a dream come true!!